Richard Nugent, Lord Devlin

 Consanguinity Index=0.0%

-William St. Lawrence, 2nd Earl of Howth was born on 4 October 1752 at Dublin, County Dublin, Ireland.2 He was the son of Thomas St. Lawrence, 1st Earl of Howth and Isabella King.2 He married, firstly, Lady Mary Bermingham, daughter of Thomas Bermingham, 1st Earl of Louth and Margaret Daly, on 1 June 1777.2 He married, secondly, Margaret Burke, daughter of William Burke and Magaret Coleman.2 He died on 4 April 1822 at age 69.2
+William St. Lawrence, 2nd Earl of Howth was born on 4 October 1752 at Dublin, County Dublin, IrelandG.2 He was the son of Thomas St. Lawrence, 1st Earl of Howth and Isabella King.2 He married, firstly, Lady Mary Bermingham, daughter of Thomas Bermingham, 1st Earl of Louth and Margaret Daly, on 1 June 1777.2 He married, secondly, Margaret Burke, daughter of William Burke and Magaret Coleman.2 He died on 4 April 1822 at age 69.2

-William St. Lawrence, 2nd Earl of Howth was educated in 1769 at Trinity College, Dublin University, Dublin, County Dublin, Ireland.2 He succeeded to the title of 16th Baron Howth [I., c.
-1440] on 29 September 1801.2 He succeeded to the title of 2nd Earl of Howth [I., 1767] on 29 September 1801.2 He succeeded to the title of 2nd Viscount St. Lawrence [I., 1767] on 29 September 1801.2
+He was educated in 1769 at Trinity College, Dublin University, Dublin, County Dublin, IrelandG.2 He succeeded as the 2nd Viscount St. Lawrence [I., 1767] on 29 September 1801.2 He succeeded as the 16th Baron Howth [I., c.
+1440] on 29 September 1801.2 He succeeded as the 2nd Earl of Howth [I., 1767] on 29 September 1801.2

 Children of William St. Lawrence, 2nd Earl of Howth and Lady Mary Bermingham